 Welcome to all our new Robins and Wrens! - please watch the video below for a tour of our classroom and outdoor area!

 Welcome to Reception

-We are a Reception unit, combining two class groups - the Robins, taught by Miss Brown and the Wrens, taught by Ms Pearson.
-Mrs Laws is our Nursery Nurse and works across the two classes.
+We are a Reception unit, combining two class groups - the Robins, taught by Miss Katie Brown and the Wrens, taught by Mrs Kate Hill.
+Mrs Helen Laws is our Nursery Nurse and works across the two classes.
 Mrs Kayleigh Caswell also supports as a Teaching Assistant on a Friday afternoon.

 From September 2021, there are some statutory changes to the Early Years framework which include the Reception Baseline Assessment, reformed Early Years Foundation Stage curriculum statements and a revised end of year assessment (Early Years Foundation Stage Profile).
 We were Early Adopters of these changes, so already have some experience of working with the new curriculum materials.

 Our curriculum involves a balance of child-led learning through play and adult-directed activities.
 Our indoor classroom is zoned into areas - a role play area, message centre (mark-making), sensory/messy play area, creation station, loose parts play, a construction zone, reading area and small world area.
 Outdoor learning opportunities are part of our everyday provision and we have dedicated access to a newly developed outdoor area which has a quiet zone with a storytelling chair, den building zone, large construction area, stage, large art zone, water and sand play, mud kitchen with pulley, imaginative play tunnel and moveable physical play blocks.
 We operate a workshop approach, allowing children to access a range of resources independently to pursue their own fascinations.
 We then enhance the zoned areas to support and extend learning, linked to children's interests and projects we are following.